AlexandreVaughan/easymol/README.md

 Bug Report
 ----------

-Please report all bugs to the address : avaughan@altern.org.
+Please report all bugs to the address : auteur@erusarden.fr.

 Have Fun !!